Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ttest_lot3.png![ttest_lot3](https://user-images.githubusercontent.com/80140082/123524870-ecfc1200-d681-11eb-8f11-4bd31ab3e7f3.png)

+### Conclusion
 In conclusion, Lots 1 and 2 are statistically significant and Lot 3 is insignificant.
 Assuming our significance level is the common 0.05 percent, the p-values for Lot 1 (1.0) and Lot 2 (0.6027) are above the significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis and the two means are statistically similar.
 However, the p-value for Lot 3 (0.04168) is less than the significance level which means that we can not reject the null hypothesis.

 ## Study Design: MechaCar vs Competition
-Objective: Design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+The proposed study will design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.The study will compare cost, horse power, city or highway fuel efficiency, and maintenance cost.

+The metrics that will be tested are:
+      •	Cost of different vehicle types by manufacturer
+      •	Mileage

+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In your description, address the following questions:
+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?